trentlarson/endorser-ch/sql/README.md

 CREATE INDEX registered_agent ON registration(agent);
 CREATE INDEX registered_epoch ON registration(epoch);

-CREATE TABLE tenure_claim (
+-- cache table, for quick retrieval of claims with type Tenure CREATE TABLE tenure_claim (
     jwtId CHARACTER(26),
     issuerDid VARCHAR(100), -- DID of the issuer (first one to create this claim); did:ethr are 52 chars